HACCP plan

 The key to making a comprehensive HACCP plan for a restaurant, or any food business for that matter, is the attention to detail and proper execution of each HACCP principle.

-Below are the HACCP writing stages and ways how to make food HACCP plan examples:
+Below are the HACCP writing stages and accompanying HACCP plan examples you can use for inspiration.

 Step 1.
 Identify and analyze all hazards

 A HACCP plan aims to control potential hazards in food to an acceptable level before they cause significant harm.
-To do this, accurate identification of all the potential food safety hazards in your operations must be done.
-Hazard analysis must first be completed before proceeding to any of the next operations in a HACCP plan.
+To do this, you must accurately identify all of the potential food safety hazards in your operations — in other words, conduct a hazard analysis — before proceeding to any of the next operations in a HACCP plan.

 Hazards are any material that can contaminate food and harm customers.
 These potential hazards may be classified as: